Form

 PHP Server Check

-to any page with a Form, for example:
+to the URL of any page containing a Form.
+For example:

 my-website.com/contact/?apicheck